-UPD is computer linked to city, state and federal criminal justice agencies, which provide access to criminal records, wanted persons, stolen property, and vehicle information.
-All crimes reported to UPD security or sworn police officers are investigated and are referred for prosecution through the Offices of the County Attorney and District Attorney when appropriate.
-Security officers are not sworn officers and do not have enforcement authority with the exception of commissioned security officers having detain and restrain authority.
-Criminal matters involving university students, employees, or others on campus are referred to police officers.
-Students and employees may also be referred to university administration for disciplinary action.
+TAMUG PD is computer linked to city, state and federal criminal justice agencies, which provide access to criminal records, wanted persons, stolen property, and vehicle information.
+All crimes reported to TAMUG PD are investigated and are referred for prosecution through the Offices of the County Attorney and District Attorney when appropriate.
+Criminal matters involving university students may also be referred to university administration for disciplinary action.